 Stanley Glacier, Kootenay National Park: This Burgess Shale location is the most newly discovered fossil site in the Rockies.
 It is reached by a 10km return hike with 450m elevation gain (the trail is open for all, not just guided hike participants).
 Parks Canada describes this as the most family friendly Burgess Shale tour, lasting around 7 hours.

-Burgess Shale hike difficulty
+Walcott Quarry hike difficulty

 The hike to Walcott Quarry is 21km with 825m elevation gain.
 It is an out and back trail, meaning you hike out to the quarry and back on the same route (so 11km each way).